lpparente/COMP100/Module 2.md

 }
 ```

-Nested If's are often used, but the drawback is that they may be harder to read and be clearly understood.
+Obviously, there are better ways of writing this code, but let's keep that as is, for the sake of the exercise.
+Nested if's are often used, but the drawback is that they may be harder to read and be clearly understood.
 Let's try a more elegant code to solve the same problem:

 ```csharp
 // Prompt for an input: